Gravitational waveforms from inspiral compact binaries in Hybrid metric-Palatini gravity: Evolution of binary systems

 \section{Evolution of binary systems}

 The aim of this work is to calculate gravitational waveforms in HMPG up to the lowest post-Newtonian order.
-For this goal, we consider the dynamics of a binary system, which consists of two compact objects.
-Such systems lose energy due to gravitational radiation.
-Previously, this process was described in detail within the framework of the Horndeski theory in work \cite{Dyadina2018}.
-HMPG was considered as a special case.
-In this work we use results of \cite{Dyadina2018}, taking into account the corresponding transition functions between Horndeski gravity and HMPG (see (88) in \cite{Dyadina2018}).
+For this goal, we consider the dynamics of a binary system consisting of two compact objects.
+Such systems lose energy through gravitational radiation.
+This process has previously been described in detail within the framework of Horndeski theory in \cite{Dyadina2018}, where HMPG was treated as a special case.
+In the present study, we make use of the results from \cite{Dyadina2018}, taking into account the corresponding transition functions between Horndeski gravity and HMPG (see Eq.
+(88) in \cite{Dyadina2018}).
+It is also worth noting that in the previous work, all results for HMPG were obtained without considering the sensitivities.
+In this study, we address this shortcoming and include the sensitivities in our analysis.

+The concept of sensitivities was first introduced by Eardley \cite{PhysRevD.8.3308}, who studied gravitational radiation from binary pulsars within the Brans-Dicke theory.
+Eardley proposed that the inertial mass is determined not only by the baryonic mass of the body but also by the energy of its gravitational binding, which, in turn, is influenced by an additional scalar field.
+As a result, the inertial mass should be treated as a function of the scalar field, affecting both the conservative and dissipative dynamics of a binary system.

+The most general approach to calculating sensitivities in modified theories of gravity was developed in \cite{Barausse_2015}.
+The authors showed that sensitivities appear in the structure of all theories involving extra fields.
+Moreover, even in theories where such fields are not present explicitly (e.g., $f(R)$-gravity), sensitivities must still be considered, since these theories can be recast into the form of "GR plus an additional field" through mathematical transformations.
+HMPG is one such theory, as it can be represented in scalar-tensor form.
+Therefore, accounting for sensitivities is essential when studying strong-field gravitational phenomena.

-To study the dynamics of a binary system, we assume that far from the source, the metric and the scalar field take the forms:
+To study the dynamics of a binary system, we assume that far from the source, the metric and the scalar field take the following forms: